-The software application that supports this headless functionality is included with the K2 Media Client.
-For more information, refer to "Using AppCenter" on page 33
+The software application that supports this headless functionality is called AppCenter.
+It is included with the K2 Media Client.
+For more information, refer to "Using AppCenter" on page 37

 Automation protocols and other optional applications can also be used to control K2 Media Client units remotely.
 (The PC must have K2 Control Point software installed.)
 For more information, refer to Chapter 11, Using Remote Control.